guilhermehas/projeto/README.md

 `racket src/main.rkt 2010-01.xml`

-It will print an output which the results are a list of question of the selected exam with the answers:
+It will print an output which is a list of questions of the selected exam with the answers:

     -question (document struct)
     -min-dist (float)
     -best-article (document struct)
     -best-answer  (docuemnt struct)

+You can just add more exams at `data/raw/exams/` and call them at `racket src/main.rkt \<your-exam>`.

+All the articles are saved at `data/raw/articles/`.

+If you need to change this path, you can pass a modifier

+`-a --articles-path` to change the articles path
+`-e --exams-path` to change the exams path

 ### Installing